sr-lab/verified-pam-cracklib/docs/pam_cracklib_default_policy.md

 * Not be identical to the previous password, if any.
 * Not be palindromic.
-* Not be a rotated version of the old password.
+* Not be a rotated version of the old password, if any.
 * Not contain case changes only in relation to the previous password, if any.
 * Have a Levenshtein distance of 5 or greater from the previous password, if any.
 [1]